raginmari/RAGTextField/README.md

 #### The underline view

 Use the class `UnderlineView` to draw an **animated underline** below the text.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
 The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.
-The example project uses the unterline view.
+The example project uses the underline view.

 ## Known issues